anubhavparas/cart-pendulum-control/README.md

-# Design of LQR and LQG Controllers for two inverted pendulums on a moving cart.
+# Design of LQR and LQG Controllers for two inverted pendulums hanging on a moving cart.